ESP32 SHT85 Temperature and Humidity Sensor

 About SHT85 Temperature and Humidity Sensor

 The SHT85, developed by Sensirion, is a high-accuracy digital temperature and humidity sensor designed for demanding measurement and test applications.
-It features a pin-type connector for easy integration and replacement, along with a unique package design that ensures optimal thermal coupling to the environment and decoupling from potential heat sources on the main board.
-The sensor includes a PTFE membrane that protects the sensor opening from liquids and dust according to IP67 standards, making it suitable for use in harsh environmental conditions.
-For alternative options, consider the [SHT21](/blog/sht21/) or [SHT30](/blog/sht30/) sensors, which offer different levels of performance and features.
+It features a pin-type connector for easy integration and replacement and a unique package design that enhances thermal coupling while minimizing heat interference from the main board.

 The SHT85 pinout is as follows: